Zeeland holds public forum on future of police department

-That was the hot topic at a public forum Wednesday night.
-The forum was held to discuss the possibility of eliminating the police department and instead contracting with the Ottawa County Sheriff's Office.
+That was the hot topic at a public forum Wednesday, Nov.
+1. The forum was held to discuss the possibility of eliminating the police department and instead contracting with the Ottawa County Sheriff's Office.

 "We have found that some of the response times are higher than we currently have but we've also found some locations where it's lower," says City Manager Tim Klunder.

-The ultimate decision will be made by a majority vote from the 7 members of city council.
+The ultimate decision will be made by a majority vote from the seven members of city council.

 ►Make it easy to keep up to date with more stories like this.
 Download the WZZM 13 app now.